Vipul-7/amazon-clone/README.md

-### Currently Project is InComplete.
-I'm working on this.

 # Description

 I'm making this project for practice my react skills.
 If you want to join me and want to make this project together then you can also raise PR.